Topic categories:

 Very atmospheric, isn't it!
 If only the people who lived in the little house/shop on the left could've known, that in nearly 100 years' time a bunch of history mad Coventrians would be sitting in that same space, eating sausages on the occasional Saturday morning, and chatting about things like "I wonder who used to live here 100 years ago"!
 Wink

-Local History and Heritage - Priory Row
+Streets and Roads - Priory Row

 Helen F